 You can volunteer at parkrun as regularly or irregularly as you’d like – there is no minimum event commitment.
 Ideally you will be able to commit 60-90 minutes of your time each time you volunteer at parkrun depending on your role and the number of parkrunners at the event that day.
 You can see the future roster for the next 4 weeks of Woodhouse Moor parkrun.

 - Volunteering at Woodhouse Moor parkrun couldn’t be simpler!
 Check out the future roster, chose your dates and a role and send an email to firstname.lastname@example.org.

 - You’ll need to register with parkrun to both participate and volunteer.
 It is free!
 Each time you volunteer this will be logged on your parkrun profile and contribute towards your milestone t-shirt

 - You can also opt in to receiving regular emails about volunteering opportunities at Woodhouse Moor parkrun and other events via your email preferences if you have a parkrun profile

 We run a parkrun takeover at Woodhouse Moor parkrun every semester where University of Leeds staff and students can volunteer together!
 This is a great way for students and staff to see what parkrun is all about (without lacing up and running!) and give something back to our local community.

-Our next parkrun takeover will take place in semester 1 of the 2022-23 academic year (date TBC).
+Our next parkrun takeover will take place on Saturday 18th February 2023.
 Volunteers will be needed from approximately 8.30-10am and you can sign up below!
 We will contact you nearer the time confirming your role on the day and all of the details – first time volunteers will be asked to marshal but if you have volunteered before you can request a specific role.
 Please note: You will need to register with parkrun prior to volunteering to get a barcode number.